 A group health plan or health insurance coverage is a grandfathered health plan with respect to individuals enrolled on March 23, 2010, their family members, and other new employees (whether newly hired or newly enrolled) thereafter.
 A group health plan (or health insurance coverage) will remain a grandfathered plan, even if one or more of such individuals cease to be covered, as long as the plan has continuously covered at least one person (not necessarily the same person) since March 23.
 A grandfathered plan can be insured or self-insured.
 These plans do not have to comply with the new requirements to offer preventive health without cost sharing, establish external review procedures for the claims appeal process, cover clinical trials, and comply with certain quality of care reporting requirements, among other health reform mandates.

-However, even grandfathered plans are subject to some new rules for plan years starting after September 23, 2010, including those relating to lifetime and annual limits, pre-existing condition-exclusions, and coverage of adult children until they reach age 26 (see previous article on Age 26 rules).
+However, even grandfathered plans are subject to some new rules for plan years starting after September 23, 2010, including those relating to lifetime and annual limits, pre-existing condition-exclusions, and coverage of adult children until they reach age 26.
 A detailed list of which PPACA provisions apply and do not apply to grandfathered plans is available on the Department of Labor Web site.

 Highlights of the Regulations